bmeurant/technical-docs/software-architecture/system-design-patterns/availability-patterns.md

 ### Active-Active Fail-Over

-In this configuration, all nodes are active and simultaneously serve traffic, typically behind a load balancer.
-If one node fails, the load balancer detects the failure (e.g., via health checks) and simply removes it from the pool, distributing its traffic among the remaining healthy nodes.
+In this configuration, all nodes are active and simultaneously serve traffic, typically behind a [[load-balancing|load balancer]].
+If one node fails, the [[load-balancing|load balancer]] detects the failure (e.g., via health checks) and simply removes it from the pool, distributing its traffic among the remaining healthy nodes.

 This is not so much a fail-over pattern as it is the natural state of a [[system-design-fundamentals|horizontally-scaled, load-balanced system]].